-Founded in 1995, Interactive Investors is not a new kid in the block.
-It has over 400,000 users with over £55 billion assets under management.
-It offers a vast selection of investments options, including trading, SIPP and ISAs.
+Founded in 1995, Interactive Investor is no new kid on the block.
+It has over 400,000 users with over £55 billion in assets under management.
+It offers a vast selection of investment options, including trading, SIPP and ISAs.

 Your Stocks and Shares ISA starts with a cost of £9.99 per month (“Investor service plan”).
 You can upgrade to the “Super investor plan” for £19.99 per month for lower trading fees.

 Besides, independently of the service plan, it gives you the option to contribute as little as £25 a month with Interactive Investors’ regular investing service.
 As a plus, there are no trading fees when you deposit this way.
 So, you can set a direct debit and automatically invest utterly free of charge every month.